The High Standard

 by Ed Buffaloe

-The Story and the Backstory
+The Story of the Crusader

 Charles Petty, writing in 1984, maintained that: “The story of the Crusader is so intimately connected with the recent history of High Standard that it is impossible to tell of one without the other.”
 So, a little history: